Marta Sánchez

 Marta Sánchez López (born 8 May 1966) is a Spanish singer.
-She has sold in excess of 10 million albums.
+She has sold more than 10 million albums.

 Biography

-Marta was born in Madrid (Spain).
+Marta was born in Madrid, Spain.
 Her father, Antonio Sánchez Camporro, was an Asturian opera singer.
 She began her musical career with the band Cristal Oskuro, but shortly after she was discovered by Tino Azores, a sound technician for the popular pop/rock group Olé Olé.
 In 1985, Marta became the band's lead singer replacing Vicky Larraz, which brought her to fame and made her one of the biggest sex symbols of the 1980s in Spain, during a time when the country was easing the traditional rigid moral values of Catholicism.

 Her first hit with Olé Olé was "Lili Marlen", a Spanish adaptation of the popular World War II German love song (Its greatest hit was singing this same theme in the Televisión Española New Year Celebration, aired on 31 December 1986).
 Other hits like "Bailando Sin Salir de Casa" and "Con Sólo Una Mirada" followed with the group.
 She remained with the band until 1991 before deciding to pursue a solo career.